Things you will need:

 - A spare USB stick (The size of the USB required will vary depending on the size of the ISO you are using.
 I recommend an 8GB USB)

-7.)
-Click OK, to start.
+5. Click OK, to start.
 How long the process will take to complete will depend on the specs of your computer, the USB (read/write speeds) and the size of the ISO you are using.
+Once complete, restart your PC to change the BIOS settings.

-NOTE: Before you proceed, please make sure that all your important data/files on your PC is properly backed up on an external drive or on another partitioned drive to avoid any data/files loss.
+NOTE: Before you proceed, please make sure that all your important data/files on your PC are properly backed up on an external drive or on another partitioned drive to avoid any data/files lost.

 10.)
 Change your BIOS boot priority to (USB first) so that your computer will read the USB instead of your hard drive after restarting the machine.
 You can also check with your PC's manufacturer for guidance as these options vary from one manufacturer to another.